FindAUrologist.com

 Blood in urine: when a urologist should be part of the workup

 Blood in urine can be alarming, even when it comes and goes.
-The right next step depends on whether the blood is visible, whether symptoms are urgent, and what testing has already been done.
+The right next step depends on whether the blood is visible or microscopic, whether symptoms are urgent, and what testing has already been done.

 Quick answer

 Visible blood in urine should be discussed with a clinician promptly, especially if it is new, recurrent, or paired with pain, fever, clots, or trouble urinating.
-A urologist may evaluate the bladder, prostate, kidneys, ureters, and urethra depending on the case.
+A urologist may review your medical history, medications such as blood thinners, urine tests for red blood cells or infection, and whether cystoscopy, urine cytology, ultrasound, or CT imaging is needed.

 When blood in urine is urgent